 During the 1960s, contemporary furniture became immensely popular.
 Flexsteel was a style innovator and met the demands of fashionable consumers everywhere with dynamic styles and vibrant colors.
-Late in the 60s, Flexsteel began making the popular Flex-O-Lounger® mechanism and recliners and gearing up to manufacturer seats for recreational vehicle seating for Winnebago Industries.
+Late in the 60s, Flexsteel started making the popular Flex-O-Lounger® mechanism and recliners and began gearing up to manufacturer seats for recreational vehicle seating for Winnebago Industries.
 The latter resulted in the creation of the Vehicle Seating Business.
 In 1969, Flexsteel stock was publicly traded for the first time.

 The vehicle seating division continued to grow during the 1970 by developing patented sofa sleepers: the Instant Bed, Magic Bed®, and Presto Sofa Sleeper.
-By the end of this decade, Flexsteel was furnishing the entire seating and sleeping package for General Motor's popular motor homes.1970 also marked Flexsteel's entry in the exposed wood chair business.
+By the end of this decade, Flexsteel was furnishing the entire seating and sleeping package for General Motor's popular motor homes.
+1970 also marked Flexsteel's entry in the exposed wood chair business.

 In the early 80s, Flexsteel introduced adjustable lumbar support on the popular Flexsteel recliners.
 In 1985, Flexsteel's Ergo Touch adjustable lumbar support system won an endorsement from the International Chiropractors Association.
 Additionally, reclining modular groups were introduced and the first Flexsteel Gallery store-within-a-store was established.
 The Commercial Seating Group was launched in 1984, serving the healthcare, hospitality and institutional markets.